 QUT Graduate Fashion Show

-Experience the full creative vision of QUT’s emerging fashion designers during an exciting evening show at The Block on Tuesday 13 November.
+Experience the full creative vision of QUT’s emerging fashion designers during an exciting evening show.

-Two exhibitions present the design work of graduate and Master of Architecture (Year 5) students on Level 3 of Building Z9.
+Two exhibitions present the design work of graduate and Master of Architecture (Year 5) students.

 Interior Design focuses on the human experience of our built environment.
 It embodies how humans engage with space and how they interact with other bodies and objects in space.